Gowramma: Soundtrack

+S.A.
+Rajkumar scored the music for the film while Upendra and Kaviraj penned the lyrics.
+The song "Kolthalallappo" is based on "Balamanemo" from Leela Mahal Center.

 Release and reception

 Gowramma received generally positive reviews from critics.
 Rediff.com praised Upendra's performance in the film and also stated that "Gowramma is an impressively enjoyable film, and a heavily recommended watch".
 The reviewer for Viggy.com praised the film and Upendra's performance, and stated that he looks different from his stereotype images in films such as A and Upendra.
 S. N. Deepak of Deccan Herald terms the film "a family entertainer" and commended Ramya's performance while praising the camera-work and dialogues.
 It was a commercial success at the box office.
 It made a record collection of Rs.1.25 crores in the first week.